tomsdoo/u-spy/docs/getting-started.md

 ## ..and just type on the page

-- type `spy` to see spy log dialog.
+- type `spy` to see the spy log dialog.
-- type `style` to see ad hoc style editor.
+- type `style` to see the ad hoc style editor.

 ***